1 Jan '22

 This can be complicated but super effective once you get it right.
 If you want to make it easy for yourself, use Feed to set up and run your ads for you!

-Like a musical CV, this helps people (particularly those you pitch your music to in #6) get an understanding of who you are very quickly.
+Like a musical CV, this helps people (particularly those you pitch your music to) get an understanding of who you are very quickly.

 14. Release music frequently

 There are always exceptions, but it is generally better to release 1 song every 6 weeks, than release 10 songs at once every 60 weeks.
 Why?
 You keep front of mind in your audience and, by putting out your work regularly, the algorithms will favour you.

 Put up posters / stickers / buttons in record stores etc. Perhaps not used as much these days.
 But if record labels do it (which they do), then it’s worth experimenting with.

 People wear clothes, they might wear clothes with your name on them.

 We did a crowdfunding campaign for Feed to help fund the development of our platform but it also definitely helped grow our audience.

 As we’ve said before: “It doesn’t need [to be] a £5,000 (or even £50,000) budget (...).
 Something you shot yourself in the Peak District, for example, is often better, as is an animation created by a friend.”